Foxes Lair

 Picturediagram of a mesa and breakaways

 Mesas are lateritic gravel flat-topped hills with steep sided slopes on one or all sides called breakaways.
 A good example is the Breakaway Walk.
-Most mesas have a dense ironstone cap that is underlain by an erodible lateritic pink to white clay.
-Ironstone protects the surface but blocks are undercut by erosion and fall down the steep breakaway.
-Brown mallets which are generally only found around breakaways, keep the slopes bare
+Most mesas have a dense ironstone cap, which is underlain by softer lateritic pink to white clay.
+The steep breakaway slope forms when erosion of the clay layer causes ironstone blocks to tumble downslope.
+Brown mallets which are generally only found around breakaways, keep the slopes bare.

 Over millions of years soil from valley and slopes washed away to the ocean, and ironstone protected mesas stood higher in the landscape.